-Dr. Janine Bempechat is a developmental psychologist with a deep interest in the socialization of achievement.
-She studies family, cultural, and school influences in the development of student motivation and academic achievement in low income children and youth, both nationally and cross-nationally.
+Dr. Janine Bempechat is a clinical professor at BU Wheelock College of Education & Human Development.
+She is a developmental psychologist with a deep interest in the socialization of achievement.
+She studies family, cultural, and school influences in the development of student motivation and academic achievement in low-income children and youth, both nationally and cross-nationally.
 A former National Academic of Education Spencer Fellow, her research has been supported by the National Science Foundation, the Spencer Foundation, and the William T. Grant Foundation.

 Dr. Bempechat’s current research is focused on cultural models of learning and their influence on the development of adolescents’ learning beliefs.
-She is studying how low income ninth grade Chinese American students approach learning and achievement in light of their parents’ educational messages.
+Her most recent work focuses on the impact of parental educational messaging on Chinese American students’ developing achievement-related beliefs and behaviors.
 In addition, Dr. Bempechat is examining ways in which the contemporary debate about homework is influencing teacher preparation, parent and student beliefs, and district and school policies.Visit Dr. Bempechat's Faculty Profile

 Bempechat, J., Ronfard, S., and Li, J. Relations among cultural learning beliefs, self-regulated learning, and academic achievement for low-income Chinese American adolescents.
-Child Development, In press. doi:10.1111/cdev.12702
+Child Development, 89(3), 851-861.

 Bempechat, J. Jimenez-Silva, M., Miranda, B., Baca, E., Rodgers, B, & Santa-Ramirez, S. (2018).
 Preparing teachers to engage with families around homework.
 Paper presented at the 19th International Network on School, Family, and Community Partnerships (INET), New York, April.